Matthias Corvinus: Political reforms

 Matthias dismissed his Chief Chancellor Archbishop Szécsi, replacing him with Stephen Várdai, Archbishop of Kalocsa, and John Vitéz.
 Both prelates bore the title of Chief and Secret Chancellor, but Várdai was the actual leader of the Royal Chancery.
-Around the same time, Matthias united the superior courts of justicethe Court of Royal Special Presence and the Court of Personal Presenceinto one supreme court.
+Around the same time, Matthias united the superior courts of justice, the Court of Royal Special Presence and the Court of Personal Presence, into one supreme court.
 The new supreme court diminished the authority of the traditional courts presided over by the barons and contributed to the professionalization of the administration of justice.
 He appointed Albert Hangácsi, Bishop of Csanád as the first Chief Justice.

 Sultan Mehmed II returned to Bosnia and laid siege to Jajce in July 1464.
-Matthias began assembling his troops along the river Sava, forcing the Sultan to raise the siege on 24 August.
-Matthias and his army crossed the river and seized Srebrnica.
-He also besieged Zvornik but the arrival of a large Ottoman army forced him to withdraw to Hungary.
+Matthias began assembling his troops along the River Sava, forcing the Sultan to raise the siege on 24 August 1464.
+Matthias and his army crossed the river and seized Srebrenica.
+He also besieged Zvornik, but the arrival of a large Ottoman army forced him to withdraw to Hungary.
 The following year, Matthias forced Stefan Vukčić, who had transferred Makarska Krajina to the Republic of Venice, to establish Hungarian garrisons in his forts along the river Neretva.

 Dénes Szécsi died in 1465 and John Vitéz became the new Archbishop of Esztergom.
-Matthias replaced the two Voivodes of TransylvaniaNicholas Újlaki and John Pongrác of Dengelegwith Counts Sigismund and John Szentgyörgyi, and Bertold Ellerbach.
+Matthias replaced the two Voivodes of Transylvania (Nicholas Újlaki and John Pongrác of Dengeleg) with Counts Sigismund and John Szentgyörgyi, and Bertold Ellerbach.
 Although Újlaki preserved his office of Ban of Macsó, the King appointed Peter Szokoli to administer the province together with the old Ban.

 Matthias convoked the Diet to make preparations for an anti-Ottoman campaign in 1466.
 For the same purpose, he received subsidies from Pope Paul II.
 However, Matthias had realized that no substantial aid could be expected from the Christian powers and tacitly gave up his anti-Ottoman foreign policy.
 He did not invade Ottoman territory and the Ottomans did not make major incursions into Hungary, implying that he signed a peace treaty with Mehmed II's envoy who arrived in Hungary in 1465.

 Matthias visited Slavonia and dismissed the two Bans Nicholas Újlaki and Emeric Zápolya, replacing them with Jan Vitovec and John Tuz in 1466.
 Early the following year, he mounted a campaign in Upper Hungary against a band of Czech mercenaries who were under the command of Ján Švehla and had seized Kosztolány (now Veľké Kostoľany in Slovakia).
 Matthias routed them and had Švehla and his 150 comrades hanged.